Killjoy007/Intelligent-Humidistat/README.md

 # Intelligent-Humidistat

-I did this project as a part of the course Microprocessors & Interfacing Course (CS F241) at BITS Pilani, in my 2nd year.
+This project was done as a part of the course Microprocessors & Interfacing Course (CS F241) at BITS Pilani, in the 2nd year.
 The repository contains the assembly code, the bin file generated after assembly, detailed report file , hand-made drawings showing all connections, the complete hardware design , Proteus design file and concerning manuals.